joyfill/joyfill-schema/tests/templates/defaultEmptyTemplate/README.md

+## Overview
-This template is what is the default generated JoyDoc looks like
+This template has the default Joydoc that gets generated